wp-plugins/wordpress-bootstrap-css/readme.txt

 = Is the CSS "minified"? =

-Yes, but only in the case of Twitter Bootstrap CSS.
+Yes, but only in the case of Yahoo!
+YUI 2, and Twitter Bootstrap CSS.

 = Where is the CSS served from - my server or the source of the CSS? =